NicolasBrg/NBPresents/README.md

 ##### collection
 ```/collection``` takes no argument and displays an UI with more than 30 preloaded head. <br>
-Warning: A little lag can be felt at the first run the time to download the collection. <br>
+Warning: A little lag can be felt at the first run due to the time needed to download the collection. <br>
 ![PresentDefaultCollection](https://user-images.githubusercontent.com/30299182/112839436-7f4e4300-909e-11eb-892f-c6c1389ddfa3.png)

 #### Player